-- All domestic and international students competing in an ISEF-affiliated fair must adhere to all rules as set forth in this document. - All projects must adhere to all of the tenets of the Ethics Statement. - It is the responsibility of the student and the Adult Sponsor to evaluate the study to determine if the research will require forms and/or review and approval prior to experimentation. - 4.
-Projects competing at ISEF must have an exhibit that adheres to ISEF Display & Safety requirements and is visible during all operable hours of the exhibit hall without reliance on electricity or internet connections.

-5. All projects must adhere to the requirements of the affiliated fair(s) in which it competes to qualify for participation in ISEF.
+- All domestic and international students competing in an ISEF-affiliated fair must adhere to all rules as set forth in this document. - All projects must adhere to all of the tenets of the Ethics Statement. - It is the responsibility of the student and the Adult Sponsor to evaluate the study to determine which forms are required and whether approval by a committee must be obtained prior to experimentation. - Projects competing at ISEF must have an exhibit that adheres to ISEF Display & Safety requirements and is visible during all operable hours of the exhibit hall without reliance on electricity or internet connections. - 5.
+All projects must adhere to the requirements of the affiliated fair(s) in which it competes to qualify for participation in ISEF.
 Affiliated fairs may have additional restrictions or requirements.
 Knowledge of these requirements is the responsibility of the student and Adult Sponsor.